 There’s a lot that goes on behind the scene to manage a VPS, which by the way, you don’t deal with on shared hosting.

-Eventually I uninstalled TotalCache and CloudFlare because WordPress just wasn’t as snappy as I thought it should be.
-I also thought administration was becoming far too complex.
+Eventually, I uninstalled TotalCache and CloudFlare because WordPress just wasn’t as snappy as I thought it should be.
+I also thought the administration was becoming far too complex.

 Now let’s jump to the really good stuff…

 I kept researching and found “The WpFASTER WordPress Speed Optimization Master Course” on Udemy.
 (BTW, now I buy Udemy courses all the time for everything!)